Volunteering

 If you enjoy cooking (or know how to throw something in a slow cooker), bring lunch to volunteer builders.
 They’ve earned it, and they’ll let you know they appreciate the meal!

 We are always looking for individuals or groups of hard working people to help build homes.
 Don’t have any construction experience?
 No problem!
-We will help train you in and help you along the way.
+We will help train you and help you along the way.
 We need volunteers to help with framing, drywall, flooring, landscaping, siding, roofing, painting, cabinets, doors, and windows, just to name a few.

 Come prepared to be flexible—we perform a wide variety of work on our job sites, but we plan tasks in advance as much as we can.
 We will provide tools and personal protective equipment, but you are welcome to bring your own if they are safe to use.
 We will have water, sunscreen, and first-aid supplies on site.
 Close-toed shoes are a must, and please wear weather-appropriate clothing that you’re comfortable in and not afraid to get dirty.